About

 Eczema is very common skin condition affecting one in 20 UK adults.
 Mild eczema can usually be treated with creams and ointments, but more severe eczema needs systemic treatments (that affect the entire body rather than a specific area) taken by mouth or injection.
 Ciclosporin is the only licensed standard treatment and methotrexate is the most commonly prescribed standard treatment in the UK.

 New systemic treatments have recently been developed for eczema.
-Dupilumab became available on the NHS in 2019, but so far it has not been compared with the standard systemic treatments already available and commonly used.
-The BEACON trial is comparing methotrexate and dupilumab to ciclosporin.
+Dupilumab and abrocitinib became available on the NHS in 2019 and 2022 respectively, but have not been compared with the standard systemic treatments already available and commonly used.

 Participants will attend between 6 and 14 check-ups at hospital over a year as per normal NHS care.
 The success of the different treatments will be determined by looking at participants’ skin using a reliable eczema score and by asking participants about things like itching, other symptoms and quality of life.
-We will collect information about side effects and also see whether the treatments offer value for money for our NHS.
+We will collect information about side effects and whether the treatments offer value for money for our NHS.

 This trial has been designed in collaboration with eczema patients and the National Eczema Society (NES) and we will make sure that we tell everyone about our results by working with our patient community, NES and the various professional networks that we belong to.